 ZenML consists of the following key components:

-A repository is the foundation of all ZenML activity.
-Every action that can be executed within ZenML has to necessarily take place within a ZenML repository.
-ZenML repositories are inextricably tied to git.
+A repository is at the core of all ZenML activity.
+Every action that can be executed within ZenML must take place within a ZenML repository.
+ZenML repositories are inextricably tied to

-An ZenML pipeline is a sequence of tasks that execute in a specific order and yield artifacts.
-The artifacts are stored within the artifact store and indexed via the metadata store (see below).
+Within your repository, you will have one or more pipelines as part of your experimentation workflow.
+A ZenML pipeline is a sequence of tasks that execute in a specific order and yield artifacts.
+The artifacts are stored within the artifact store and indexed via the metadata store.
 Each individual task within a pipeline is known as a step.
 The standard pipelines (like

 The moment it is

 run, a pipeline is compiled and passed directly to the orchestrator.

 Pipelines are traditionally represented as DAGs.
 DAG is an acronym for Directed Acyclic Graph.

 Directed, because the nodes of the graph (i.e. the steps of a pipeline), have a sequence.
 Nodes do not exist as free-standing entities in this way.